 I don’t know about you, but I can’t help choosing a favourite when a city has two prominent clubs.
 More often than not I will plump for the lowest-ranked as I feel that it is in my footballing DNA to support the underdog.
 I don’t think too many Real Betis fans would dispute their position as the underdog, but they certainly have the more colourful history, more interesting stadium and as with all good underdogs, an ability to snap at the ankles of more illustrious opponents.

-Real Betis was founded by a splinter section of disgruntled Sevilla FC members on 12 September 1907.
+Real Betis was founded by students from the local Polytechnic Academy on 12 September 1907.
 They were originally called España Balompié (Balompié being derived from the Spanish translation of ball & foot – balón & pie) and set up home at the Campo del Huerto de Mariana.
 In 1909 they moved to the Campo del Prado de Santa Justa, changing their name to Sevilla Balompié.
 They were on the move again in 1911, switching to the Campo del Prado de San Sebastián, which was an area of open parkland also used by Sevilla FC.
-In 1914, the club absorbed a number of smaller teams including Betis Foot-Ball Club and changed its name to Real Betis Balompié after receiving royal patronage on 17 August 1914.
+In 1914, the club absorbed a number of smaller teams including Betis Foot-Ball Club, who had been formed by disgruntled members of their eternal rivals, Sevilla FC.
+The merger saw the club change its name to Real Betis Balompié after receiving royal patronage on 17 August 1914.
 The club continued to use the Campo del Prado de San Sebastián, but in 1918 moved to Campo del Patronato Obrero.
 You can read more about Betis’ former homes here.